-Unsupported Features in OpenManage Server Administrator

-Due to the limitations of the VMware ESX and ESXi version 4.X and 5.X operating systems, some features available with earlier versions of OpenManage Server Administrator are not available in this release.
+This section provides information about the objects in the System tree on the Server Administrator's home page.
+Due to the limitations of the VMware ESX and ESXi version 4.X and 5.X operating systems, some features available in earlier versions of OpenManage Server Administrator are not available in this release.
 These include: